OctaviusJM/echoes-website/content/chapters/Echoes - Prelude.md

 Northern, Southern hemispheres — compressed.
 Critical shortages — time lost.

-The collective spirit of mankind: — fractured
+The collective spirit of mankind — fractured.
-Hollowed in disbelief — displaced, reduced, lost.
+Great migrations, escalation into conflicts.
-Great migrations, escalation into conflicts...
+Hollowed in disbelief — displaced, reduced... lost.

 The blame was shifted around in asset liquidity.
 Those ones who knew — made it profitable.